KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/03-Fill-the-data-in-your-customized-template.md

 objectives:
 - "Providing a step by step demonstration on how to fill in a customized template."
 keypoints:
--Make sure all the names under your name column match the existed germplasm in KnowPulse.
+- Make sure all the names under your name column match the existed germplasm in KnowPulse.
 ---